-Using traditional protocols in a Windows Server environment, you should buy more NVMe drives to get the desired number of I/O. Getting more hardware and wasting more money, the result is going to be the same – a lack of hardware utilization efficiency.
+When using traditional protocols in a Windows Server environment, you would need to buy more NVMe drives to get the desired number of I/O. Getting more hardware and wasting more money will lead to the same result – a lack of hardware utilization efficiency.
 This solution is completely budget-busting for SMBs, ROBOs, & Edge.
-On top of all of that, the single-queue iSCSI model creates additional load on the server CPU.
+On top of all of that, the single-queue iSCSI model creates an additional load on the server CPU.
 The speed of your applications cannot peak since server processor cycles are burdened with iSCSI and TCP/IP Stack processing.

 All that being said, it seems obvious why your IOPS-hungry applications do not get the expected performance while talking to storage over the traditional protocols.
 Because of the protocols, adding flash to your setup usually grants you like 20% more IOPS than spindle drives can provide.
 But, obviously, it is nothing compared to the true PCIe SSD performance!
 NVMe drives need a whole other tech to be presented over network.